 It is expected that you will send the completed story to the physicians interviewed to confirm accuracy, content and for factual changes and story approval.
 It is also expected that you will have all patients interviewed review the portion(s) of the article that pertains to them and sign an interview release form to be provided by the publisher.

-It is expected that you will footnote all medical, statistical or other material in the document to a bibliography at the end of the article.
+It is expected that you will provide the sources for all medical, statistical or other material in the document in a bibliography at the end of the article.
+It also helps our fact checker if you provide the source in a comment where it occurs in the story.
 Do not rely on medical data given to you by a doctor.
 You must verify all statistics, trial data, etc. given to you with a documented source.

 Writers should be careful to balance any claims of drug or treatment efficacy by citing studies and conflicting research, if any.